Now on Mac — start your 60-day free trial.

 Adding and viewing project design decks in Four Stripes is intended to be simple.
 However, if you’re having some issues we hope these topics can help you.

-1. Select Design Deck from the Project Tools.
+1. Open a Project.
+Select Design Deck from the Project Tools

 Location Management